pints-team/pints/CONTRIBUTING.md

 When you commit your changes they will be checked against flake8 automatically (see [infrastructure](#infrastructure).

+### Naming

+Naming is hard.
+In general, we aim for descriptive class, method, and argument names.
+Avoid abbreviations when possible without making names overly long, so `mean` is better than `mu`, but a class name like `AdaptiveMCMC` is fine.

+Class names are CamelCase, and start with an upper case letter, for example `SuperDuperMCMC`.
+Method and variable names are lower case, and use underscores for word separation, for example `x` or `iteration_count`.

 ### Python 2 and 3

 Python is currently in a long, long transition phase from Python 2 to Python 3.
 Pints supports both Python 2 (version 2.7 and upwards) and Python 3 (version 3.4 and upwards).